wyrmworkspublishing/free5e/en-US/Players_Guide/05_Spellcasting/Spellcasting.md

 Some spells require an attack roll to determine if the spell effect hits the target.
 Your spell attack bonus equals your spellcasting ability modifier plus your proficiency bonus.
 Most spell attack rolls involve ranged attacks.
-You have disadvantage on a ranged attack roll if you’re within 5 feet of a hostile creature that can locate you and isn’t incapacitated.
+You have disadvantage on a ranged attack roll if you’re within 5 feet of a hostile creature that can pinpoint you and isn’t incapacitated.

 #### The Schools of Magic <!-- In the WotC SRD, this is an info box. -->